-Quality Assurance - The systematic processes intended to ensure reliable compliance with applicable standards.
+Quality Assurance - The planned and systematic processes intended to ensure reliable compliance with current applicable standards in a systematic, reliable fashion.

-Qualifying Light Fixture Locations - For the purposes of rating, those light fixtures located within the contiguous area that is for the sole use of the Rated Home occupants, limited to kitchens, dining rooms, living rooms, family rooms/dens, bathrooms, hallways, stairways, entrances, bedrooms, garage, utility rooms, home offices, and all outdoor fixtures mounted on the exterior of the Rated Home or pole.
-This excludes plug-in lamps, closets, unconditioned basements, lighting for common spaces, parking lot lighting, and landscape lighting.
+Qualifying Light Fixture Locations - For the purposes of rating, those light fixtures located inwithin the contiguous area that is for the sole use of the Rated Home occupants, limited to kitchens, dining rooms, living rooms, family rooms/dens, bathrooms, hallways, stairways, entrances, bedrooms, garage, utility rooms, home offices, and all outdoor fixtures mounted on a buildingthe exterior of the Rated Home or pole.
+This excludes plug-in lamps, closets, unfinished unconditioned basements, lighting for common spaces, parking lot lighting, and landscape lighting.